hrittikhere/diagrams/secrets.md

 →  A secret is only sent to a node if a Pod on that node requires it, but it remains in ETCD unencrypted by default.
 That's why a good practice is to encrypt it at rest and configure RBAC to protect the API Server from unauthorised access.

+→ When the Pod requires it, so the linkage happens through secretKeyRef either via volume or environment variables

 →  Kubelet stores the secret in a tmpfs so that the secret is not written to disk storage, as shown in the diagram.